Albert Bregman: Auditory scene analysis

 Bregman's first research at McGill was a continuation of his earlier research on memory.
 However, in 1969, while preparing a recording of a rapid succession of sounds for an experiment on learning, he made a fortuitous discovery.

 I was preparing an experiment on learning, involving a rapid sequence of unrelated sounds, each about the length of a speech phoneme.
 I spliced together one-tenth-second segments of many different sounds – water splashing in a sink, a dentist's drill, a tone, a vowel, etc. When I played the tape back to myself, though, I did not experience the sequences in the order that they were recorded on the tape.
 It appeared that non-adjacent sounds were grouping together and appeared to be adjacent.
 It was the similar sounds that seemed to be forming integrated perceptual sequences.
 This reminded me of an essay I had written at the University of Toronto on the topic of Gestalt Psychology.
 Some of the Gestaltist's examples showed that similar visual forms would group together and segregate from dissimilar ones.
 Perhaps an analogous sort of grouping might be happening in my auditory sequence.
 Although I had never been trained in auditory perception research, this one subjective experience set me off on a 36-year period of study."

 To support this research, he developed a computer-based laboratory based on a PDP-11 computer for working with auditory and visual signals and testing human subjects.
 Laboratory supervisors included Gary Bernstein, Gary Dannenbring, Philippe Grall, Sharif Qureshi, and Pierre Abdel Ahad.

-He developed the concept of auditory stream segregation (also called "streaming") to describe how a single sequence of sounds could be interpreted by the auditory system as two or more concurrent streams of sound.
+Bregman developed the concept of auditory stream segregation (also called "streaming") to describe how a single sequence of sounds could be interpreted by the auditory system as two or more concurrent streams of sound.
 Extensive research by Bregman and his students and postdoctoral fellows exposed many of the acoustic variables that controlled this process.
 Eventually he came to think of streaming as a part of a larger auditory process, which he called "auditory scene analysis" (ASA), a process responsible for analyzing the complex mixture of sound that reaches the listener's ears and for building distinct perceptual representations of the individual acoustic sources that were buried in the mixture.